marcpaterno/devel-notes/gpu-cosmosis-on-wc.md

 The environment variables needed are set up on the head node, above.

 ### For PAGANI

+The environment variable `$PAGANI_DIR` is set above to the directory containing PAGANI.
+Remember to use the *editing* window (on the host) to modify code, and the *compiling/running* window (on the GPU node) when you want to make changes to PAGANI.

 For testing/adding to the PAGANI code, on the worker node, `cd` to the working directory: